Social care campaign

 Social care and rehabilitation services are essential for anyone with sight loss, but they're under threat.

 The Care Act came into force in April 2015.
 Our challenge is to ensure that blind and partially sighted people have access to rehabilitation and care support, as stated in the regulations and guidance.
 Rehabilitation services help people to adapt to their sight loss by providing skills and tools for independent living and mobility training.
-It is delivered by trained rehabilitation officers, and supported by staff that have the skills, knowledge and experience to understand the unique challenges of sight loss.
+It's delivered by trained rehabilitation officers, and supported by staff that have the skills, knowledge and experience to understand the unique challenges of sight loss.
 The regulations and guidance which underpin the Care Act state:

 - For the first time rehabilitation for blind and partially sighted are acknowledged in statutory guidance.